Fortuz/creativecamera/README.md

-# CreativeCamera
+# Mecanumbot Camera

 Containerised ROS 2 Humble workspace for the Creative Room camera project.
-The stack ships the ei_fetcher package, which blends classic HSV tennis-ball tracking with an optional Ultralytics YOLO people detector that runs through ONNXRuntime.
+The stack ships the mecanumbot_camera package, which blends classic HSV tennis-ball tracking with an optional Ultralytics YOLO people detector that runs through ONNXRuntime.

 ## Prerequisites
 - Docker Desktop with Compose v2